styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Perfect for testing strategies quickly
 - Great for farming and grinding sessions

-### Example Mods
+### Experimental Mods
-Some mods in the `Unused Mods/` folder are provided as examples or for development/testing.
+Some mods in the `Test Mods/` folder are provided as examples or for development/testing.
 These are not enabled by default but can be activated or used as templates for your own mods.

+### Board Advisor
+Advanced board analysis and recommendations system:
+- Room-based data storage and pattern analysis
+- Performance predictions and optimization suggestions
+- Learning from successful runs to improve recommendations
+- Automatic analysis when board changes
+- Configurable analysis depth and recommendation thresholds

 ## Contributing